This North Lake Tahoe Guest House Finds the Drama in a Neutral Palette

 The bunk bathroom gets an extra layer of texture with the antique wood and metal box shelf, which Hoffman found at a local antiques market.
 “I’m a big fan of layering antiques and vintage pieces—including unexpected areas like bathrooms,” says Hoffman.

-The master bath has a beautiful color story, thanks to the Paozanno marble and oak cabinetry.
+The main bath has a beautiful color story, thanks to the Paozanno marble and oak cabinetry.
 Hoffman designed the room with a mix of metals to create a warm and organic bathroom.

-Basalt wall tiles and black marble floors finish off the master bath.
+Basalt wall tiles and black marble floors finish off the main bath.